ChristianScheub/Typescript_Capacitor_SecurePlanner/README.md

     On Android 8+, __the identifier is a 64-bit number (expressed as a hexadecimal string)__, unique to each combination of app-signing key, user, and device ([read more](https://developer.android.com/reference/android/provider/Settings.Secure#ANDROID_ID)).</i>

 ### Security Export/Import
-- When the notes are exported, they are no longer encrypted with the SHA256 hash of the DeviceID.
+- When the ToDo lists are exported, they are no longer encrypted with the SHA256 hash of the DeviceID.
 However, they are encrypted using AES with a specific word which is hard-coded here.

-- As before, the notes are also encrypted with PBKDF2 and should only be decryptable with the user's password.
+- As before, the ToDo lists are also encrypted with PBKDF2 and should only be decryptable with the user's password.

 - When importing the data, the data must be decrypted with the user's password, otherwise it should not be visible.

 ### Note on the security measures
-- The secure encryption of data/notes cannot be guaranteed.
+- The secure encryption of data/ToDo lists cannot be guaranteed.
 - The application has been developed to be as secure as possible from the developer's point of view.
 - It is open to anyone to review the security measures here and report any security vulnerabilities identified here.
 (This is why the application is open source)
 - The Crypto-JS node package is used for encryption.
 If this has security gaps or similar, the data here is insecure!